LME Clear uses Standard Portfolio Analysis of Risk (SPAN*) to calculate initial margin.

 Additional margin can be taken in four main forms which are:

 - default additional margin

 - discretionary margin

-In addition to a full range of risk factor backtesting, LME Clear preforms portfolio backtesting on historical, hypotetical and representative member portfolios.
+In addition to a full range of risk factor backtesting, LME Clear performs portfolio backtesting on historical, hypothetical and representative member portfolios.